-Fuses can be found on the MPEM in engine compartment.
+Fuses can be found on the MPEM and beside the VCM (Vehicle Control Module).

 To access fuses, remove engine cover and lock the steering pole with the holder in the upright position.

 Always install steering pole holder immediately after engine cover removal to support the pole securely while working in the engine compartment.